asmitaj08/myNotes-obsidian-vault/tinker/HW_Peripheral_Fuzzing_Project/HW-PeripheralFuzz Kanban.md

 ## #to-do

-- [ ] Read TWFuzz paper
+- [x] Read TWFuzz paper ✅ 2024-10-20
-- [ ] Draft a plan of my approach for this project
+- [ ] Draft a plan of my approach for this project ⏫
 - [ ] DIscuss with Ruoyu and Ruijie about

 ## #in-progress

-- [ ] Check gdbFUzz gihub implementation
+- [ ] Check gdbFUzz github implementation 🔺

 ## #completed